MediaComem/comem-archidep/ex/heroku-deployment.md

 > Heroku will probably open your browser and ask you to log in at this point.

-The [initial setup of the Minesweeper application][minesweeper-initial-setup] indicates that you must create the `uuid-ossp` extension.
-You can use the following command to do this on Heroku:
+The [initial setup of the Minesweeper application][minesweeper-initial-setup] indicates that you must create various things such as a database user, a database, and the `uuid-ossp` extension.
+The Heroku Postgres addon already manages the user and database for you.
+You can use the following command to create the extension in the provided database:

 ```bash
 $> heroku psql -c 'CREATE EXTENSION "uuid-ossp";'